-If you need help to understand the information in this policy please contact Melton Specialist School.
+If you need help to understand the information in this policy, please contact Melton Specialist School on 03 9743 4966 or melton.ss@education.vic.gov.au.

 PURPOSE

 To explain to Melton Specialist School parents, carers, staff and students the processes and procedures in place to support students diagnosed as being at risk of suffering from anaphylaxis.
 This policy also ensures that Melton Specialist School is compliant with Ministerial Order 706 and the Department's guidelines for anaphylaxis management.